 - Landlines in the City have the 999 prefix;

-- The email address for staff is: persons' and not or any other variation; and
+- The email address for staff is: person’s email@example.com and not XXX@ekurhuleni-gov.org or any other variation.

 The City urges companies and individuals to be very vigilant and to verify information on the website (www.ekurhuleni.gov.za).